-Bad word of mouth can squash any momentum your crowdfunding campaign helped build.
+Negative word of mouth can squash any momentum your crowdfunding campaign helped build.

 So long as you meet customer expectations, crowdfunding is an excellent way to attract early adopters and advocates of your brand.
-Plus, you can collect feedback from them in order to improve your offering and create new or version 2.0 of your existing services or product lines down the road.
+Plus, you can collect feedback from them in order to improve your offering and create version 2.0 of your existing services or product lines down the road.

-The main pitfalls of this type of funding are that you expose yourself to possible competition since you’re showing your hand so to speak and sharing your ideas when they are still young and you aren’t yet established in the marketplace.
+The main pitfalls of this type of funding are that you expose yourself to possible competition since you’re showing your hand and sharing your ideas when they are still young and you aren’t yet established in the marketplace.
 There are also fees associated with this type of fundraising and the risk of failure is very real.
 The average success rate of a crowdfunding campaign is 50%.